 As featured on Motherly.com.

 It’s never too early to start teaching your children social skills.
 As your little one grows, they need to be able to express their thoughts and emotions with confidence, while showing respect and empathy for friends and others in their world.
+Preschooler social skill activities are a way to boost a child’s confidence and help them to get along with others.

 Because play is the primary way children receive and process information, games that introduce and model social concepts are wonderful ways to introduce social skills and cues.
 This kind of play doesn’t just teach good manners, it encourages emotional intelligence in children of every developmental stage.

-Here are 7 fun activities that help teach toddlers + preschoolers develop their social skills such as sharing, taking turns, making conversation and showing empathy.
+Here are 7 fun activities that help teach toddlers + preschoolers develop their social skills such as sharing, taking turns, making conversation, and showing empathy.

 Game: My Turn